univtech/univ-boot/spring-boot/data/data属性.md

 Query timeout.
 Default is to use the JDBC driver's default configuration.
 If a duration suffix is not specified, seconds will be used.

-spring.jooq.sql-dialect

-SQL dialect to use.
-Auto-detected by default.

 spring.jpa.database

 Target database to operate on, auto-detected by default.
 Can be alternatively set using the "databasePlatform" property.